tqwewe/umadb-inspector/README.md

 ## License

-This project is built for exploring SierraDB event data in a simple and intuitive way.
+This project is built for exploring UmaDB event data in a simple and intuitive way.